-Overall, the compensation of the CEO in the year under review was comprised of 78% of a base salary 22% of performance based cash bonuses and share options granted.
-Please note that as indicated above, the bonus amounts are based on an estimate, thus the actual payment of bonus to the CEO is subject to the approval of the Company's organs pursuant to and in accordance with the Companies Law.
+Overall, the compensation of the CEO in the year under review was comprised of 80% of a base salary 20% of performance based cash bonuses and share options granted.

-For more information on director and senior management compensation, see also Section 53 "Compensation for Acting Members of Governing Bodies").
+For further information on director and senior management compensation, see also Section 5.3 "Compensation for Acting Members of Governing Bodies").